michaltaberski/front-end-assignment/README.md

 ## Exercise

+You should spend about 2-3 hours on this assignment, don't worry if you can't finish all the exercises.

 ### Exercise 1: Styling and responsive layout

 Add styling to the popular movie list.
 You do not need to focus too much on pretty design but the styling should be functional and responsive.